Kl4rity/QuorumP2PPayment/quorum-docker-Nnodes/Nnodes/README.md

 ## Create Enode information and *static-nodes.json*

+**This part is not supported with our iteration of this process.
+The enode information currently has to be gathered from up-and-running nodes, since the upgrade from Quorum 1.2.0 to Quorum 2.0.2 broke this process.**

-Each node is assigned an Enode, which is the public key corresponding to a private *nodekey*.
+*Each node is assigned an Enode, which is the public key corresponding to a private *nodekey*.
 This Enode is what identifies the node on the Ethereum network.
 Membership of our private network is defined by the Enodes listed in the *static-nodes.json* file.
 These are the nodes that can participate in the Raft consensus.

 We use Geth's *bootnode* utility to generate the Enode and the private key.
-By jumping through some hoops to get the file permissions right we can use the version of *bootnode* already present in the Docker image.
+By jumping through some hoops to get the file permissions right we can use the version of *bootnode* already present in the Docker image.*

     #### Make static-nodes.json and store keys #############################